Chapter 19 BWV 170 Vergnügte Ruh, beliebte Seelenlust

 It is a dramatically operatic condemnation of the state of the world.
 Two moments, however, melt into the sort of compassionate melodic tenderness of which only Bach was capable.
-The first (bar 9) is the call----Oh righteous God----Gerechter Gott----and the second is the last line of text----Ah this, the greatest of sins, defies any form of toleration----even prayer is not sufficient.
+The first (bar 9) is the call----Oh righteous God----Gerechter Gott----and the second is the last line of text----Ah this brutal hostility of man, the greatest of sins, defies any form of toleration.

 This is Bach’s melodic writing at its most personal and it is perfectly placed so as to touch us momentarily before the powerful expression of disgust at the perverted ones bursts upon us in the astonishing third movement.